Home About & Contact

-Nicknamed the “Scenic City,” Chattanooga, TN is a beautiful destination located along the Tennessee River surrounded by mountain views, beautiful waterfalls and miles of trails.
+Nicknamed the “Scenic City,” Chattanooga, TN is a beautiful destination.
+It’s located along the Tennessee River surrounded by mountain views, waterfalls, and miles of trails.

-I’m sharing more about fun things to do and iconic attractions to check out during your visit, along with lesser known hidden gems in the Chattanooga area.
+I’m sharing more about fun things to do and iconic attractions to check out during your visit.
+You’ll also learn about along with lesser-known hidden gems around the Chattanooga area.

 Thanks again to Geiger & Associates and Visit Chattanooga for hosting my visit.
 This article contains affiliate links.